We’ve been researching drinking water for the last couple of years and found that there is a lot of made up, unfounded and myths online.

 1. Tap water is less healthy than bottled water

-Tap water in Spain and most other countries in the European Union is generally safer or as safe to drink as bottled water.
-Your local water company is responsible for delivering clean drinking water all the way to your tap with daily quality testing based on the EU Water Framework Directive.
+Tap water in the US and EU countries is generally safer or as safe to drink as bottled water.
+Your local water company is responsible for delivering clean drinking water all the way to your tap with daily quality testing based on EPA, WHO and the EU Water Framework Directive.
 How this is implemented in each country can be found here.

 2. Bottled water is healthier and safer to drink than than tap water